hangvtran/Movie-Recommendation-/README.md

 ## Project Structure
 The project is structured as follows:

--data/movies_metadata.csv: The metadata for movies.
+data/movies_metadata.csv: The metadata for movies.\
--data/test.csv: The test dataset. data/train.csv: The training dataset.
+data/test.csv: The test dataset. data/train.csv: The training dataset.
 Movie Recommendation System.ipynb: Jupyter notebook with all the preprocessing, model training, and prediction code.